ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 myLayer.nameField; // "site_name"
 ```

 Get the draw order of the Layer.
-Not supported by Map Image Sublayers.
+Not supported by Map Image Sublayers or Data Layers.
 Can only be set via layer configuration.
 ESRI currently only supports ordering by one field.

 ```js
 myLayer.drawOrder; // [{ field: 'population', ascending: true }]
 ```

-Get or set if the Layer features should show hovertips on the map:
+Get or set if the Layer features should show hovertips on the map.
+Not supported by Map Image Sublayers or Data Layers.

 ```js
 myLayer.hovertips;         // true